 Jackson State University (Jackson, MS)

 Alabama State University (Birmingham, AL)

 Spelman College (Atlanta, GA)

 Cost includes lodging, *most meals, transportation and entertainment.
-Student will be responsible for several meals on their own.
+Student will be responsible for at least three (3) meals on their own.

 Help a student GoFundMe